diku-dk/libhip/README.md

 ### 4. Finite Element Simulation
 We demonstrate the performance of our models in different simulation setups and show that our models are compatible with different FE solvers.
 A pseudo-stance scenario under dynamic structural mechanics analysis is set up in the [FEBio](https://febio.org) and [PolyFEM](https://polyfem.github.io) solvers.
 We provide \num{11} FE model with two hip joint versions: with and without a gap between the articular cartilages.
 Since FEBio requires an initial slight penetration between the contact surfaces, we use the model versions with no gap in the hip joints.
 PolyFEM, in contrast, requires an initial configuration free of penetrations; thus, we use the model versions with a small gap between the articular cartilage layers.

 Our [simulation generator code](https://github.com/diku-dk/libhip/blob/main/notebooks/4_SimGen.ipynb) generates an FEBio model file (`.feb`) automatically suitable for `FEBio Version3.0` .
-All the simulation files and results are located in the [finite element](https://github.com/diku-dk/libhip/tree/main/model_repository/Simulation) folder.
+All the simulation files and results are located in the [Simulation](https://github.com/diku-dk/libhip/tree/main/model_repository/Simulation) folder.

 ## Installation
 First, set up your conda environment for jupyter notebooks as below: